 We invest appropriate resources to protect your personal information, from loss, misuse, unauthorised access, modification or disclosure.

-Where it is stored: The personal data we collect or generate (process) will be stored in the UK.
-Your data is stored on site with a select amount being backed up offsite in a secure UK data centre.
+Where it is stored: The personal data we collect or generate (process) will be stored at a UK data centre, in cloud storage.

 We will never sell your data on, but we may share your data with data recipients for processing purposes only.
 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 736 of the UK Companies Act 1985.